jleahred/jleahred.github.io/jleahred.md

 As you can see, I'm not a web designer, in fact, I'm not a graphical designer of any kind.

-I've been working in algorithms and backend software with several technologies.
+I've been working in algorithms and backend software with many technologies.

-You can see more details in my C.V. bellow
+You can see more details in my C.V. below

 I love learning and technologies.
 Check my blog, link in next section (spanish)

-Let me show you some links related with me (blog, cv, programs...)
+Let me show you some links related to me (blog, cv, programs...)